Ethan-Dankiw/MediaBlocker/README.md

 security, reliability or compatability that the code works on your machine as expected and does not break anything if downloaded and executed.

+# System Requirements

+APP may require Arch based OS and KDE Plasma desktop environment, however this is unverified.

 # Design Goal

 When actively playing a video or listening to music in the background as my computer's only task,